Disease/Disorder

 Etiology

 The etiology of PFPS is multi-factorial and commonly related to biomechanical and tissue overload which lead to increased stress in the patellofemoral joint.
-Predisposing factors may be classified as those related to local joint impairments, altered lower extremity biomechanics and training errors or overuse, including inadequate training load management2,3.
+Predisposing factors may be classified as those related to local joint impairments, altered lower extremity biomechanics and training errors or overuse, including inadequate training load management.2,3 They include knee valgus, altered loading mechanisms of the knee, osteoarthritis of the patellofemoral joint, among others.4,5

 Epidemiology including risk factors and primary prevention

-PFPS is seen in adults and adolescents and has a 22.7% prevalence in the general population3.
-The reported incidence in the clinical setting ranges from 21 to 40%, affecting females twice as often as males1.
-It constitutes nearly 25% of all knee injuries in runners.
+Patellofemoral pain has an annual prevalence of approximately 23% of adults and 29% of adolescents in the general population.1 The reported incidence in the clinical setting ranges from 21 to 40%, affecting females twice as often as males.6 It constitutes nearly 25% of all knee injuries in runners.
 Risk factors can be divided into intrinsic and extrinsic as well as those factors that are modifiable and those that are not.
 Modifiable intrinsic factors include weak muscles (hip abductors, external rotators, and vastus medialis); inflexibility of the iliotibial band, quadriceps, hamstring, and gastroc-soleus tendons; foot overpronation; and increased joint reactive forces with heel strike.
 Non-modifiable factors include patella alta, femoral anteversion, pes planus, age, gender and race.
-Extrinsic factors include training errors or overtraining, such as an overly rapid increase in training progression or intensity, inappropriate running shoes, uphill training and hard playing surfaces.
-Preventive strategies include identification and correction of modifiable risk factors2
+Extrinsic factors include training errors or overtraining, such as an overly rapid increase in training progression or intensity, inappropriate running shoes, uphill training, hard playing surfaces, insufficient time for recovery after exercise, kinesiophobia, poor quality of sleep, and increased psychological stress.7 Preventive strategies include identification and correction of modifiable risk factors.2

 Patho-anatomy/physiology

 The anatomy and biomechanics of the patellofemoral joint play a major role in its function, stability, and pathology.
-Abnormalities to bony structures, dynamic and static stabilizers affect patellar tracking along the femoral trochlea, and lead to uneven distribution of patellofemoral compressive forces and joint stress4.
+The pathogenesis of PFPS is likely multifactorial.
+Abnormalities to bony structures, dynamic and static stabilizers affect patellar tracking along the femoral trochlea, and lead to uneven distribution of patellofemoral compressive forces and joint stress, abnormal loading of the patellofemoral joint due to maltracking, or increased patellar intraosseous pressure.8,9

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)